Thomas Nagel

-Thomas Nagel (/ˈneigəl/; born July 4, 1937) is an American philosopher.
-He is the University Professor of Philosophy and Law Emeritus at New York University, where he taught from 1980 until his retirement in 2016.
-His main areas of philosophical interest are political philosophy, ethics and philosophy of mind.
+Thomas Nagel (/ˈneigəl/; born July 4, 1937) is an American postanalytic philosopher.
+He is a professor of philosophy, a professor of law, and University Professor of Philosophy and Law Emeritus at New York University.
+From 2001 to 2003, he was the Fiorello LaGuardia Professor of Law at the New York University School of Law.
+His main areas of philosophical interest are political philosophy, ethics, and philosophy of mind.

+After earning his doctorate from Harvard University under John Rawls, Nagel was a professor of philosophy at the University of California, Berkeley, from 1963 to 1966 and a professor at Princeton University from 1966 to 1980.
+In 1967, he and Robert Nozick co-founded an influential group of philosophers known as the Society for Ethical and Legal Philosophy.
+In the 1970s, Nagel also co-founded the philosophy journal Philosophy & Public Affairs.

 Nagel is known for his critique of material reductionist accounts of the mind, particularly in his essay "What Is It Like to Be a Bat?"
 (1974), and for his contributions to liberal moral and political theory in The Possibility of Altruism (1970) and subsequent writings.
 He continued the critique of reductionism in Mind and Cosmos (2012), in which he argues against the neo-Darwinian view of the emergence of consciousness.